itseez3d/metaperson/js_api.markdown

 ## [](#header-2)Export Avatar

 The `export_avatar` event initiates an avatar export.
 Use this event when you need to implement your own "Export" button outside the iframe with MetaPerson Creator.
-Yo need to find the iframe component with MetaPerson Creator on your page and post a message into it.
+You need to find the iframe component with MetaPerson Creator on your page and post a message into it.

 E.g. it can be done in the following way: